johler4/odin-recipes/README.md

-My first project with Odin- a recipe website.
+My first project with Odin- a recipe website!

 In this project I will demonstrate different HTML and CSS elements that I have learned so far with TOP by creating a website with different pages